Mechanical Keyboard Kit - Lotus 58 - unWired (Pair with dongle)

 Keyboard:

-• Designed with no diodes for a fully interrupt based key sensing.
+• Designed with no diodes for fully interrupt-based key sensing.

 • Kaihl Hot-swap sockets for Cherry MX compatible switches.⁵